 Wondering if there’s still time for you to use data to jumpstart your holiday sales this month?
 There’s definitely time to get in some quick wins.
 But the clock is ticking, and more events are still coming in every day.

-Here are 3 ways to leverage data intelligence to get your slice of the holiday sales pie this season
+3 ways to leverage event data to get your slice of the holiday sales pie

 Crazy things happen when you combine sales data with event data.
 You can discover what causes spikes and dips in sales at different locations during different parts of the year.
 With insights into the specific events that drive more customers to your physical stores, you can optimize pricing to capitalize on increased foot traffic.

 Almost everyone in retail knows (and dreads) the experience of rushing around a busy store wondering what’s going on, or having to call employees to come in on their scheduled days off.
 Or worse, being the area manager fielding panicked calls from stores who are slammed, or being the demand planner at headquarters trying to explain why we weren’t prepared for the big surge this weekend.
 Teams caught off guard by event-driven fluctuations have to play catchup, when they’d yield much more by adjusting prices to meet a spike in demand before it actually happens.

 2. Know exactly when to restock

 There are a number of global and industry-wide problems out of our hands, but there are business-critical problems you can control — which is why tracking inventory has never been so important.
 It’s key for businesses to get better inventory visibility, accuracy, and forecasting to avoid out-of-stocks and overstocks, which cost more than $1 trillion globally each year.